Ano ang Utang at Instant Pautang?

-The Truth Lending Act mandates all lenders including banks, and private lenders, to be transparent with their terms and disclose all costs in the agreement contract.
-All costs and amounts must be itemized to prevent lack of awareness in part of the borrowers.
+The Truth Lending Act mandates all lenders, including banks, and private lenders, to be transparent with their terms and disclose all costs in the agreement contract.
+All costs and amounts must be itemized to prevent a lack of awareness on the part of the borrowers.

 Kung kailangan mo ng instant pautang pero ayaw mo ma-experience ang hassle ng mahabang pila o pumunta pa sa lending companies’ offices or bangko para mag-submit ng application, you can try Cash Mart’s fast cash loan.